Hollywood remembers Dabney Coleman as a transcendent talent - ExBulletin

 Hollywood remembers Dabney Coleman as a transcendent talent

-Dabney Coleman improved everything he appeared in.
-That was the consensus when the news reached his show business colleagues. death today at 92.
+Dabney Coleman has made everything he appears in better.
+That was the consensus when news of his death reached his show business colleagues today at the age of 92.

-Words like perfect, exceptional, and the best have all been used to describe Coleman's body of work, which included many of the projects in which he appeared.
-As Richard Roeper said of Coleman's frequent villain roles, he was best at playing guys who were the worst.
+Words like “perfect”, “outstanding”, and “the best” were all used to describe Coleman's body of work, which included many of the projects in which he appeared.
+As Richard Roeper said of Coleman's frequent villain roles, “he was the best at everything.” playing against guys who were the worst.

 Some of the first reactions: